upstash/redis-py/README.md

 ```

 If you are using a packaging and dependency management tool like [Poetry](https://python-poetry.org), you might want to check
-the respective docs in regard to adding dependency.
+the respective docs in regard to adding a dependency.
 For example, in a Poetry-managed virtual environment, you can use
 ```bash
 poetry add upstash-redis
 ```